 Category: 3-in-1 inkjet colour printer | Cartridge type: PG-560 (Black), CL-561 (Colour) | Print speed: 13 ppm | Paper sizes: A4 | Paper capacity: 100 | Weight: 6.3 kg

 Canon is an organization that is known far and wide for making video and picture related items.
 Things like cameras, camcorders, and printers are their meat and potatoes.
-They exceed expectations in assembling these things.
-In this short rundown of the best printers for understudies and students, here is our first pick that conveys the Canon name.
-The PIXMA TS9520 is a minimized, all-in-one inkjet printer.
+The PIXMA TS9520 is a minimalistic, all-in-one inkjet printer.
 It has a simple color scheme and a practical moderate build, suitable for work-from-home people and students thanks to its minimalistic design.

 The Canon Pixma TS9520 Wireless Inkjet All-In-One Printer is a wide-format photograph printing solution for family and students alike.
-It’s the first in Canon’s TS arrangement to have a programmed document feeder and the capacity to print broadsheet pages, and one of the first Pixmas with “smart” printing.
-Like Canon’s other five-ink all-in-one printers, the TS9520 produces amazing looking content, photographs, and designs, at the same time, as most consumer-grade photos printers, its high running expenses consign it to low-volume use.
+It has a programmed document feeder and the capacity to print broadsheet pages.
+Like Canon’s other five-ink all-in-one printers, the TS9520 produces amazing looking content, photographs, and designs.
+At the same time, as most consumer-grade photo printers, its high running expenses consign it to low-volume use.
 Despite that, its rich list of capabilities and phenomenal execution raise it to our Editors’ Choice for students in need of stunning outputs.

-Standard connection interface on the TS9520 incorporates Ethernet, Wi-Fi, USB 2.0, Bluetooth LE (Low Energy), PictBridge over wired or remote LAN, and an SD memory card space.
-While you don’t see Wi-Fi Direct or Near-Field Communication (NFC) in this rundown, Bluetooth LE protocols that let any Bluetooth LE-capable device inside a 15-to-20-foot span link up with the printer.
+The standard connection interface on the TS9520 incorporates Ethernet, Wi-Fi, USB 2.0, Bluetooth LE (Low Energy), PictBridge over wired or remote LAN, and an SD memory card space.
 What’s more, these days, pretty much any cell phone that bolsters Wi-Fi Direct likewise underpins standard Wi-Fi 802.11b/g/n.
 The PictBridge convention permits you to print straightforwardly from compatible cameras and camcorders.

 The Canon Pixma TS9520 makes a fine showing with text, illustrations, and particularly photographs, making it a decent accessory for students who require moderate printing and copying.
 However, the initial cost and running expenses are mitigated only by putting into light its rich features and connectivity options.